 A student who is accepted into the nursing program may defer entry ONCE due to extenuating circumstances.
-Incomplete required remediation, a positive background or drug screen, an expired CNA certification, or a missing TEAS test score are not considered to be extenuating circumstances, and deferral is not allowed for these reasons.
+Incomplete required remediation, a positive background or drug screen, or a missing TEAS test score are not considered to be extenuating circumstances, and deferral is not allowed for these reasons.
 Requests for deferral must be presented to the School of Nursing in writing, to the attention of the Director of the School of Nursing.
 Each case is decided on an individual basis, and all decisions are final.

-If a student applying for entry into NS10 defers for the second time when offered a space, that student is dropped from the wait list.
+If a student applying for entry into NS V10 defers for the second time when offered a space, that student is dropped from the wait list.
 They must reapply to the nursing program through the nursing counselors with a new application.
 If the application is accepted then the student's name will be included in the next application period.

 Information Technology Requirements

 A computer with internet access and Microsoft Word is required for the nursing program.
 In addition, the nursing applicant will be accomplished in the following technological skills: